omopockettool/omo-money-app/docs/RULES.md

 Check this bug if is fixed.

+Bug 3
 I found another!
-When adding a new item in an existing item list it is listing when save but if i refresh or delete the same problems.
+When adding a new item in an existing item list it is listing when save but if i refresh or delete the same problems we found in the item list entity in the dashboard view